xzuyn/ROCm-Guides/README.md

 ## Main Guide
 This is the main README guide.
 This will get you set up to be able to follow the other guides.

+It will get you the correct kernals, drivers, and ROCm.

 If you don't already have this stuff done, the other guides will be of ***no use to you*** as they ***won't work***.

 ## Credits: